THRiVE-1 Alumni and Fellow

 Dr Ronald Kiguba (4 year PhD alumnus)

-Mentor: Dr Sheila Bird, OBE, MRC Biostatistics Unit, Institute of Public Health, University of Cambridge and Professor David Schallenberg a co-mentor at the London School of Hygiene and Tropical Medicine, UK and at Makerere University, Uganda Professors Charles Karamagi, Elly Katabira and Associate Professor Paul Waako
+Mentor: Dr Sheila Bird, OBE, MRC Biostatistics Unit, Institute of Public Health, University of Cambridge and Professor David Schallenberg a co-mentor at the London School of Hygiene and Tropical Medicine; Makerere University, Professors Charles Karamagi, Elly Katabira and Associate Professor Paul Waako

 Ronald is a Lecturer at the Department of Pharmacology and Therapeutics at the School of Biomedical Sciences, Makerere University in Uganda.
 Ronald's PhD research topic is 'Pharmacoepidemiologic Assessment and Cost-effectiveness Analysis of Interventions aimed at Preventing Medication Errors and Adverse Drug Reactions among Inpatients in Uganda'.